Freddie Mercury: Zanzibar and India

+Fleeing to England

 In the spring of 1964, Mercury and his family fled to England from Zanzibar to escape the violence of the revolution against the Sultan of Zanzibar and his mainly Arab government, in which thousands of ethnic Arabs and Indians were killed.
 They moved to 19 Hamilton Close, Feltham, Middlesex, a town 13 mi west of central London.
 The Bulsaras briefly relocated to 122 Hamilton Road, before settling into a small house at 22 Gladstone Avenue in late October.
 After first studying art at Isleworth Polytechnic in West London, Mercury studied graphic art and design at Ealing Art College, graduating with a diploma in 1969.
 He later used these skills to design heraldic arms for his band Queen.

-Following graduation, Mercury joined a series of bands and sold second-hand Edwardian clothes and scarves in Kensington Market in London with Roger Taylor.
+Following graduation, Mercury joined a series of bands and sold second-hand Edwardian clothes and scarves in Kensington Market in London with drummer and future bandmate Roger Taylor.
 Taylor recalls, "Back then, I didn't really know him as a singer—he was just my mate.
 My crazy mate!
 If there was fun to be had, Freddie and I were usually involved."
 He also held a job as a baggage handler at Heathrow Airport.
 Other friends from the time remember him as a quiet and shy young man with a great interest in music.
 In 1969, he joined Liverpool-based band Ibex, later renamed Wreckage, which played "very Hendrix-style, heavy blues".
 He briefly lived in a flat above the Dovedale Towers, a pub on Penny Lane in Liverpool's Mossley Hill district.
 When this band failed to take off, he joined an Oxford-based band, Sour Milk Sea, but by early 1970 this group had broken up as well.